 I get that your body may not look like that of a Victoria’s Secret model BUT it’s been working solely and tirelessly for you every single second of every single day since the day you were created.
 Surely that deserves some respect?

 When we start to show ourselves compassion, respect and kindness, we start treating our bodies this way, we make healthier food choices, we enjoy getting outside and feeling our muscles working, we appreciate the enormity of the job our bodies do and become less critical about the way it looks.

 It’s time for you to create new habits around how you feel about yourself, then you will begin to feel some of that happy.

 I want you to make a list, it may feel hard, it may take time but it’s essential for you to start seeing how fucking incredible you AND your body are.

 List 10 Things that you appreciate and that make you feel good about yourself.

 Stick the list in a place where you will see it every day.
-Read it over and over and over and eventually it will become natural for you to see all the good in you and with that comes a respect for your body and then the nurturing happens.
+Read it over and over and over and eventually it will become natural for you to see all the good in you.